NansenHo/TIL/docs/react/docs/3_escape_hatches/6_separating_events_from_events.md

-# Separating Events from Events
+# Separating Events from Effects

 Sometimes, you also want a mix of both behaviors: an Effect that re-runs in response to some values but not others.